How to find a lost life insurance policy

-Some prefer the pen-and-paper approach by writing down account numbers and storing policy documents in an office folder for safekeeping.
+Some prefer the pen-and-paper approach by writing down account numbers and storing policy documents in an office folder, or even a safe deposit box, for safekeeping.
 Others use digital folders to maintain and store up-to-date passwords and policy forms.

 Your preferred method isn’t as important as simply ensuring you have some sort of organized way for your loved ones to easily access accounts and assets if you were to die suddenly.
 And, remember to update your information at least every year.